Choosing the right loop pedal for you

 Hopefully we’ve been able to shed a little light onto the different loop pedals out there today.
 Like the old saying goes, it’s easy to learn but difficult to master.
 Thankfully, there is a clear progression between the different models on offer, so you can work your way up and have plenty of fun doing it.
-If you need any further assistance, ask our in-store product specialists or call us on 01925 582420.
+If you need any further assistance, ask our in-store product specialists at your nearest Dawsons’ store or call our Customer Service team on 01925 582420.

 View a complete range over at the Looper Pedals page.